-His private life had been a great battle of depression and alcohol and drug abuse for which he was treated in the Clouds House Drink and Drugs Rehabilitation Clinic in the USA.
+He has battled against depression and addiction for which he was treated at the ‘Clouds House Drink and Drugs Rehabilitation Clinic’ in the USA.

-His name entered the Guinness Book of World Records during his 2006 World Tour, as his concert sold 1.6 million tickets in a single day, the highest at the time by any solo artist.
+His name entered the ‘Guinness Book of World Records’ during his 2006 ‘World Tour’ after his concert sold 1.6 million tickets in a single day, the highest at that time by any solo artist.

-This popular English singer and songwriter, used to smoke up to 60 cigarettes a day.
+This popular English singer and songwriter used to smoke up to 60 cigarettes a day.